-One of the important by-products of cataloging and cross-referencing information resources is a model of the enterprise, including how it is organized and how it operates.
+One of the important benefits of IRM is the cataloging and cross-referencing information resources is a model of the enterprise, including how it is organized and how it operates.
 Other benefits include:

 - All information resources are controllable, permitting the ability to design integrated systems and perform an “impact analysis” of a proposed resource change.

 - The simplified search of information resources for reuse.
 The redundancy of resource definition is eliminated.

 - Complete and current documentation of all information resources, in an organized and meaningful way.

 - Communications within the organization are improved since developers and users would use standard and common definitions for information resources, all of which would be in standard business terminology.

 AcqLinks and References: